maximgeller/projects/fake_news_naive_bayes/tutorial.md

 > The likelihood of event A happening given event B does happen.

 Cool, so you might already be able to see how this plays into the theorem.
-Bayes
+Bayes Theorem says that the probability that

 ### Optional: Google Colab